cs-chan/ArtGAN/README.md

 ## Installation and Running

-Users are required to install Caffe Library from https://github.com/BVLC/caffe.
+1. Users are required to install Caffe Library from https://github.com/BVLC/caffe.
+2. Please choose one of the following options:

+Option 1:
-These are the Alexnet models pre-trained on ImageNet classification task and fine-tuned on 3 different class in Wikiart dataset.
+- These are the Alexnet models pre-trained on ImageNet classification task and fine-tuned on 3 different class in Wikiart dataset.
 ```
 Artist
 ```